walfordd/docker-logitechmediaserver/README.md

 # Docker Container for Logitech Media Server

-Docker image for Logitech Media Server (SqueezeCenter, SqueezeboxServer, SlimServer).
+Docker image for [Logitech Media Server](https://github.com/Logitech/slimserver) (aka SqueezeCenter, SqueezeboxServer, SlimServer).

 Runs as non-root user, installs useful dependencies, sets a locale, exposes ports needed for various plugins and server discovery and allows editing of config files like `convert.conf`.

-Download the current deb package (I prefer to keep it archived in the repo than relying on download remaining available):
+Newer versions of Logitech Media Server support updates in place.
+To recreate this container I keep a tag of the latest version build in the working directory.
+To update that:

 ```
 make update
 ```

-Build the image:
+To build the image:

 ```
 make build
 ```

 (edit `USER` in `Makefile` if you want).

 Run: